kimble/spock-httpd-mock/README.md

 2. The syntax for defining constraints on parameters and headers are slightly messy.

-3. Error messages could be a lot better
+3. Error messages could be a lot more helpful.

 ### The ugly

-You must remember to pass the mock into the test http server.
-This allows the test server to translate http requests into method calls on the HttpServer mock.
-This is what allows the use of Spock's interaction API.
+Got rid of the most ugly part after advice from Peter Niederwieser.

 Roadmap / things to do
 -----------------------

 1. Improve error messages.
+I'm sure it's possible to make them a lot more helpful.

 2. Let it select a random available port.
 I'm not sure how one would pass the selected port into the feature though.